Bread05/Epicgamergaminggamergame/README.md

 and your good once you finished making your changes save the project close and upload the changed files to github and edit the readme so i know you edited them remember to upload a image of a concept enemy

+                                                           --Changelog--
+                                 -v0.0.01 updated packages and a new testing map for testing stuff- -how to open map go to assets scenes and open testing map (duh)-